 26. Extract of Annual Return

-In terms of Section 92 of the Companies Act 2013 read with theCompanies (Management and Administration) Rules 2014 details forming part of the extractof annual returns is enclosed in Annexure IV forming part of this report.
+In terms of requirement of Section 92 of the Companies Act 2013 read with theCompanies (Management and Administration) Rules 2014 details forming part of the extractof annual returns is enclosed in Annexure IV forming part of this report.

 27. Disclosure of Particulars

 Information's as per the provisions of Section 134(3)(m) of the Companies Act 2013read with Rule 8(3) of the Companies

 28. Management Discussion and Analysis Report